2014-15 General Catalog

 Sustainability embraces many disciplines, methodologies, and institutional practices.
 Certificate students must have knowledge of the multidisciplinary breadth of the field, which is represented by the program's four areas of breadth electives: changing environments and human health; energy, climate, and built environments; ethics, economics, and public policy; and the power of culture and society.
 They also must have experience with analyzing real-life problems in and outside of the classroom and with working collaboratively to solve such problems.

-Work for the certificate includes three introductory course courses; four breadth electives—one from each of the program's four elective areas; and one project course.
+Work for the certificate includes three introductory core courses; four breadth electives—one from each of the program's four elective areas; and one project course.
 Students may be able to count some certificate courses toward requirements for their majors or minors.
 They may count a maximum of three courses in a single department or program toward the certificate.
 A maximum of 6 s.h. of approved transfer credit may be counted toward the certificate.
 Certificate courses may not be taken pass/nonpass.
-A single course may be used to satisfy only one certificate requirement.
+A course may be used to satisfy only one certificate requirement.

 The Certificate in Sustainability requires the following course work.